DrMueller/Angular2Template/Docs/KnownIssues.md

 ## SystemJS
 ## index.ts
 SystemJS doesn't recognize files named index.ts as default-barrel export.
-It can be configured, but that would mean, that every created index-file has to be added on the SystemJS-configuration.
+It can be configured, but that would mean, that every created index-file has to be added on the SystemJS-configuration. <br />
 At the moment, we just use the /index-suffix.

 ## Unexpected token <